amir74/GitPrac/README.md

 # Testing
-testing the implemented functionality
+testing the implemented functionality the IPsec ui doesnt show even when selected during the image config process. after a couple of minutes of being on the device shuts down suddenly with only the power sources leds remaining on. the reset button does not work either.

 # Image Flashing
 after generating a NR200 image we get the following error from onion: